 Food is one of the most promising themes to work with.
 So, if you’re struggling for ideas, just look at your plate.

 Remember old 8-bit video games?
 I’m very fond of them, so an idea of making them real seems fascinating!
 Take something resembling a pixel (a simple sugar cube would work perfectly) and recreate a scene from Space Invaders or Pack-Man.

 Make it a fight not for completing the level, but for your breakfast or after lunch cookies.

-My friend told me that the traditional name for the Tetris playing field usually called the “well” or “matrix” is the “glass”.
+My friend told me that the traditional name for the Tetris playing field is called the “well” or “matrix”, or the “glass”.
 My mind immediately produced an image of Tetris tiles filling a real-world glass.

 1. Build Your Own Tiny World

 What’s the absolute best thing about still life photography and still life images?
 It’s all about world-building and reality-warping.
 There’s a tiny world, full of petite adventures, hiding in plain sight.

 Picture a conventional still life scene and populate it with tiny people.
 They could build a treehouse on your cacti, steal your cookies with a UFO or sail the length of your soup plate.

 Ideas for beautiful images are endless!
 Place a paper silhouette of a sailboat on a bookshelf, add some stones and seashells and you’re ready for a story full of storms and pirates!

 Spill some ink, borrow a couple of police cars from your child or little brother, and add an obligatory yellow tape with POLICE LINE DO NOT CROSS.
 Here, you have a crime scene.